A chronology of key events:

 2011 November - Presidential and parliamentary elections.
 Mr Kabila gains another term.
 The vote is criticised abroad and the opposition disputes the result.

 2013 February - Representatives of 11 African countries sign an accord in Ethiopia pledging to help end the conflict in DR Congo.
-The M23 rebel group declared a ceasefire ahead of the talks.
+The M23 rebel group declared a ceasefire ahead of the talks, and its leader Bosco Ntaganda surrenders the following month.